dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/infobright/Getting-started-analysing-your-data-in-Infobright.md

 Enter your password when prompted.

-Now switch to the Snowplow database:
+Now switch to the DreamFactory database:

-	mysql> use snowplow ;
+	mysql> use dreamfactory ;
 	Database changed

 We can now query the events table directly.
 For example, to count the number of uniques, visits and page views per day: